Gesee-y/ReactiveECS.jl/README.md

 ## Performances

-It's a critical point of any ECS and RECS doesn't neglect it.
-His partitioned table offer similar performances to an archetype based ECS.
-Partitions packs similar entities continously in memory without indirections allowing top performances.
+It’s a critical aspect of any ECS, and RECS doesn’t neglect it.
+Its partitioned table offers performance comparable to an archetype-based ECS.

+Partitions (symbolic archetypes) pack similar entities continuously in memory without indirections, enabling top performance and reducing pointer chasing.
+This also minimizes the need for frequent table switches, which is a common overhead in archetype-based ECS.

-This is discussed in depth [here](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/doc/Achitecture.md).
+This topic is discussed in more detail [here](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/doc/Achitecture.md).

 ___